AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module8/ex3.md

 ![DSW](./images/createmodel1.png)

 To train this model, you need to provide it with an Input Dataset.
 In our case, you generated data for this Input Dataset in 1 and the input dataset now contains information around product purchase data.
-The dataset to use is called **Platform Demo - Recommendations Input**.
+The dataset to use is called **AEP Demo - Recommendations Input**.
 Select it from the list.

 ![DSW](./images/input.png)